AI takes over – and that's good news

 You are the interface

 No matter how advanced AI becomes, the human experience remains the benchmark.
-Technology that supports, inspires, or even moves, is gaining ground.
-Especially in a world full of algorithms, the need for systems that reflect humanity is growing.
+Technology that supports, inspires, or even moves, gains ground.
+Especially in a world full of algorithms, the need for systems that reflect humanity grows.

 Because ultimately, the most important interface is not a screen, prompt, or protocol, but yourself.